Gayatrimurali/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

 1. Wait for the query to complete.

+2. When prompted "your changes will be discarded" , click on **OK**

 1. On the blade for the **AdventureWorksLT** database, select the **Metrics** icon on the **Monitoring** section.

     ![Screenshot showing selecting the Metrics icon](../images/dp-300-lab-06-img11.png)